Weight Watchers Program – The Science Of Weight Loss

 Author:

-After over ten years of helping people lose millions of pounds and kilos with their Momentum weight loss program, Weight Watchers has released an updated program aptly named Points Plus.
-This new scientifically designed and tested weight loss plan still uses those famous Weight Watchers points but now they are calculated in a much different way.
+After over ten years of helping people lose millions of pounds and kilograms with their Momentum weight loss program, Weight Watchers has released an updated program aptly named Points Plus.
+This new scientifically designed and tested weight loss plan still uses those famous Weight Watchers points, but now they are calculated in a much different way.

 Weight Watchers Program

 Weight Watchers has been a leader in the science of weight loss since the early 1960s.
-The last time that Weight Watchers did a major update to their program loss plan was in the mid nineteen nineties.
-About four years ago, David Kirchhoff, CEO of Weight Watchers International asked Karen Miller-Kochab (Chief Scientific Officer Weight Watchers International) a simple question: “If the points system was going to be developed today, instead of ten years ago, would it be the same?”
+The last time that Weight Watchers did a major update to their program loss plan was in the mid-1990s.
+About four years ago, David Kirchhoff, CEO of Weight Watchers International, asked Karen Miller-Kochab (Chief Scientific Officer, Weight Watchers International) a simple question: “If the points system was going to be developed today, instead of ten years ago, would it be the same?”
 She answered, “No, it would be very different because we know so much more now.”
-Kirchhoff saw immediately that Weight Watchers had an obligation to its members to provide the most up to date weight loss program possible and that they were falling behind.
+Kirchhoff saw immediately that Weight Watchers had an obligation to its members to provide the most up-to-date weight loss program possible and that they were falling behind.

-What resulted from this realization were roughly four years of research and randomized clinical trials focused on how calories from protein, carbohydrates, fiber, and fat provide satisfaction to a person while eating as well as how these compounds are processed by the body.
+This realization led to about four years of research and randomized clinical trials that examined how the body processes calories from protein, carbohydrates, fiber, and fat as well as how they satisfy a person’s appetite.
 From this research emerged a new Weight Watchers program called Points Plus (or Pro Points in the UK).
-According to Weight Watchers the clinical studies of the new program demonstrated: “an improvement in behaviors that help people maintain weight loss and a reduction in the desire to eat when there’s no physical hunger or need for food.”
-After through study, the new program has finally been released to the public.
+According to Weight Watchers, the clinical studies of the new program demonstrated “an improvement in behaviors that help people maintain weight loss and a reduction in the desire to eat when there’s no physical hunger or need for food.”
+After thorough study, the new program has finally been released to the public.

-Most average Weight Watchers members will see their daily points increase to somewhere around 29 but beware, the point values for some foods have increased in kind.
-Weight Watchers has also added 49 extra “real living points” to be used for special occasions like a special nights out or a birthday party at work.
+Most average Weight Watchers members will see their daily points increase to somewhere around 29, but beware, the point values for some foods have increased in kind.
+Weight Watchers has also added 49 extra “real living points” to be used for special occasions like a special night out or a birthday party at work.
 Of course, these points disappear if they are not used.
-Probably the most popular change is that now all fruits have a zero point value.
-Low starch vegetables are also zero points.
+Probably the most popular change is that now all fruits have a zero-point value.
+Low-starch vegetables also earn zero points.
 This change in point value is in recognition of the holistic importance of eating unrefined whole foods and foods that are low in starch.

 Leave a Reply